How Long Does a Battery Last on an Electric Bike? Exploring Battery Life and Performance

 On the other hand, lead-acid batteries are heavier and bulkier than lithium-ion batteries, making them less popular among e-bike riders.
 However, they are relatively cheaper than lithium-ion and other battery types and can provide sufficient power to an e-bike.
 However, they are environmentally hazardous and have a shorter lifespan than lithium-ion batteries.
 Other types of e-bike batteries include Nickel-cadmium batteries (NiCad), Nickel-metal hydride batteries (NiMH), and Polymer Lithium-ion batteries (Li-Poly).
 Each battery type has its pros and cons, and it’s essential to consider these factors before choosing an e-bike battery.

-You may also like: How to Insure Your Electric Bike: A Guide for Cyclists
+You may also like: How to Convert My Bike to Electric: A Simple Guide for Eco-Conscious Commuters

 How to Extend the Life of Your E-Bike Battery: Maintenance and Best Practices